Exorust/MoF-Lexicon3D/README.md

 This script will extract features from the LSeg model for the ScanNet dataset.
 The extracted features will be saved in the `output_dir` folder, containing the feature embeddings, points, and voxel grids.

 ## Acknowledgements
-This repo is built based on the fantastic work [OpenScene](https://github.com/pengsongyou/openscene).
-We also thank the authors of [P3DA](https://github.com/mbanani/probe3d) and the authors of all relevant visual foundation models for their great work and open-sourcing their codebase.
+This repo is built based on the fantastic work of [Lexicon3D](https://github.com/Exorust/MoF-Lexicon3D) & [OpenScene](https://github.com/pengsongyou/openscene).